JAC-CS-Game-Programming-F25/project-freestylers/README.md

 -   _Let's Play_ will navigate to the main game.
 -   _Upload Cards_ will navigation to the forms for uploading and parsing the data files for the game.
--   _Change Log_ will navigate the user to a page with a list of features/changes that have been implemented throughout the development of the game.
+-   _Change Log_ will navigate the user to a page with a list of features/changes that have been implemented throbughout the development of the game.

 ![Game Board](./assets/images/Game-Board.png)